TITLE 77: PUBLIC HEALTH

 Section 245.71 Qualifications and Requirements for Home Services Workers

-a) Each agency shall ensure and maintain documentation in the employee file that all persons employed or providing services as an in-home services worker, and who are not otherwise licensed, certified or registered in accordance with Illinois law to render such care, comply with the following conditions:
+a) Each agency shall ensure and shall maintain documentation in the home services worker's employee file that all persons employed or providing services as an in-home services worker, and who are not otherwise licensed, certified or registered in accordance with Illinois law to render this care, comply with the following conditions:

 1) Does not have a disqualifying background check under the requirements of the Health Care Worker Background Check Act without a waiver;

-2) Has a copy of the Social Security card; and
+2) Has a copy of his or her Social Security card; and

-3) Has visa or proof of citizenship in compliance with federal requirements for employment.
+3) Has a visa or proof of citizenship in compliance with federal requirements for employment.

 b) Each placement agency shall require proof that the home service worker has completed a minimum of eight hours of training prior to his or her first assignment.
-The training shall include all of the items noted in subsection (d) of this Section.
+The training shall include all of the items noted in subsection (d).

 1) The employee's job responsibilities and limitations;

 2) Communication skills in areas such as with persons who are hard of hearing, have dementia, or have other special needs;

 3) Observing, reporting and documenting client status and the service furnished, including changes in functional ability and mental status demonstrated by the client;